mubassirjahan/bitnine-Apache-AGE-coding-test/question 1/README.md

     ## How to compile and run the programme
-    The programme was written in C language and developed using CodeBlocks IDE, source code can be found in the question1.c file. run a compiled version main.exe within the directory from the command line with the command "./question1.exe" or Simply open the source code using a CodeBlock IDE and click on the Build and run button to execute and output results of the programme
+    The programme was written in C language and developed using CodeBlocks IDE, source code can be found in the question1.c file. run a compiled version queston1.exe within the directory from the command line with the command "./question1.exe" or Simply open the source code using a CodeBlock IDE and click on the Build and run button to execute and output results of the programme

     ## Minimum System Requirements
-        -Operating System Windows 11
+        -Operating System Windows 10 or 11 (Recommened) -Codeblocks IDE (version 20.03)
-        -Codeblocks IDE